veltzer/demos-linux/src/user_space/ace/exercises/Chapter-5/README.txt

 	gracefully as was done in the previous exercise.

 Exercise 5b
-1. Use the program 5a and add signal -1 that will close the program gracefully.
+1. Use the program 5 (not 5a) and add signal -1 that will close the program gracefully.
 	Hint: Print pid and use 'kill -1 pid' command.
 Also, use OS::sleep(xx) to slow the input.
 This will help you while trying to enter the command using another terminal.